-- 2 Notwithstanding the preceding clause, in the case where those students fit any of the above description but are the subject of disciplinary procedures set forth in Article 58, the President of the University may reserve his power to execute such removal until the disciplinary procedures are completed.
-In such a case, the students shall not be removed from the register if they are expelled from the University. - 3 In addition to the preceding two clauses, other particulars necessary for removal from the register are stipulated in a separate document.
+- (7) Those who have not paid tuition, or fail to do so despite receiving reminders for due payment. - 2 Notwithstanding particulars stipulated in the preceding clause, in circumstances where students liable for removal from the enrolment register become subjects of disciplinary procedures as set forth in provisions for Article 58, the President of the University may reserve execution of decisions for removal until after all disciplinary procedures have been completed.
+Under such circumstances, students shall not be removed from the enrolment register if a decision to expel them from the University has been made. - 3 Additional provisions concerning removal from the enrolment register shall be stipulated in a separate document.

-Chapter 8 Requirements for Program Completion, the Conferral of Degrees
+Chapter 8 Requirements for Program Completion and Conferral of Degrees